I enjoy educating others about sustainability and environmental issues.

 Another issue with the phrase itself is that it’s come to be quite emotive.
 It’s used to label projects to make them seem like they’re working to solve environmental problems, for example, when the benefit to the environment might only be minimal or short-term.
 “Sustainable” has come to be used as a buzzword to make a plan automatically seem “good”.
 In reality this means, “worth investing money in”.
 It is possible that the word is becoming overused to the point where its meaning is diluted.

 There are plenty of examples of sustainable practices to be found.
 It’s worth questioning these practices to find out if they are as sustainable as they first seem, as not all environmentally sustainable projects will be socially sustainable, and so on.
-Here are a few examples, with their positive points – how they are sustainable – and the issues with them – how they might be less sustainable than they seem.
+Here are a few examples, with their positive points, like how they are sustainable, and the issues with them, like how they might be less sustainable than they seem.

 Widely considered to be fundamental for environmental sustainability is the elimination of the use of fossil fuels.
-Fossil fuels are the “non-renewable” energy sources, like gas and oil.
+Fossil fuel is a “non-renewable” energy source, like gas and oil.
 Burning them releases energy, which can be used to heat water and generate electricity.
 Also released is CO2, carbon dioxide.
 If concentrations of CO2 in the atmosphere increase, it contributes to global warming by effectively insulating the planet.

-So, reducing the use of fossil fuels ticks all three boxes of sustainability: better for the environment, helps society in reducing health risks, and costs less so economically sustainable.
-Why, then, doesn’t everyone switch over to using renewable energy sources right away?
+So, reducing the use of fossil fuels ticks all three boxes of sustainability.
+It's better for the environment, helps society in reducing health risks, and costs less so that it's economically sustainable.
+So why doesn’t everyone switch over to using renewable energy sources right away?

 In many countries, especially developed countries, the oil and gas industries are major components of the economy.
 Not only do they employ millions of people, they also contribute a vast sum in tax and investments.
 These factors benefit governments receiving those taxes, and the communities that are employed in the industry.
 There is little besides the environmental impact to encourage governments to enforce cleaner energy initiatives.